~ Canes Practices ~

 Practices of the Crooked Canes also include the following:

-• Outing end times, if provided, are an educated guess.
+- Outing end times, if provided, are an educated guess.
 The nature of an outing may change once underway.
-It could be longer, shorter or altogether different from the trip description per prevailing conditions, group decisions, and the leader's discretion.
-If you have post-outing plans you should assume only that there is a possibility of being back at a particular time.
+It could be longer, shorter or different from the trip description per prevailing conditions, group decisions, and the leader's discretion.
+You should not assume the hike will have a firm end time or that it will be possible for you to leave the hike early.

-• On land or water we wait for everyone to catch up at intersections or where there are major direction changes that may not be noticed by participants not in visual contact with people ahead of them.
+- On land or water we wait for everyone to catch up at intersections or where there are major direction changes that may not be noticed by participants not in visual contact with people ahead of them.
+Equally important is stopping periodically — no more than every mile — for slow hikers to rejoin the group.
+Not only does it benefit the stragglers, but it promotes the cohesion of the group and lessens the chance that someone will get lost or that an injured hiker won't be attended to.
+Stopping to regroup also gives everyone an opportunity to hydrate and de-layer.

 Short trip (e.g., CTL to Moreau State Park, 25 miles RT): total to be shared: $6 - 9